irobertson/annotation-constraints/README.md

 That's it.
 As long as these files are in the same compilation unit or on the classpath during compilation, the validation will occur at compile-time.

-## Writing your own constraint
+## Writing your own constraint meta-annotation

+If you need a constraint which is not provided, you can write your own meta-annotation and a `Verifier` for it.
+Though there is some overlap, we think writing a `Verifier` is easier than writing an annotation processor from scratch.

 1. Create an annotation and add `@Constraint(verifiedBy = ...)` to it.
 1. Implement the `Verifier` for your new constraint.
-(See com.overstock.constraint.verifier.Verifier JavaDoc for details.)
+(See the JavaDoc for [com.overstock.constraint.verifier.Verifier](https://github.com/overstock/annotation-constraints/blob/master/src/main/java/com/overstock/constraint/verifier/Verifier.java) for more details and/or have a look at [an example Verifier](https://github.com/overstock/annotation-constraints/blob/master/src/main/java/com/overstock/constraint/verifier/DisallowAnnotationsVerifier.java).)
 1. Make sure both `annotation-constraints` and your new `Verifier` class are on the classpath during compilation.

 Note: Custom `Verifier`s cannot be executed in the same compilation unit in which they are declared (which makes sense